Skip to content

 WebView Data Monitoring

-WebView data monitoring requires integrating the Web Monitoring SDK in the WebView access page
+For WebView data monitoring, the Web Monitoring SDK needs to be integrated into the WebView access page.

 Data Masking

 If you want to fully mask a field, it is recommended to use FTMobileConfig.dataModifier, which performs better.
-If you need detailed rule replacement, it is recommended to use FTMobileConfig.lineDataModifier.
+For detailed rule replacement, FTMobileConfig.lineDataModifier is recommended.

 Single Field Modification (dataModifier)

-• Function: Modify a single field value in the data
+• Function: Modifies the value of a single field in the data.

 • Parameter format: {key: newValue}

-• Function: Modify the specified field value in a certain type of data
+• Function: Modifies the specified field value in a certain type of data.

 • Parameter format: {measurement: {key: newValue}}